xuzhhua/AutoUpgradeApp/README.md

 ```

 - In the above example:
-  - Only AppID1 and AppID2 will be force updated (and launched as configured), AppID3, AppID4, and all other apps will be skipped, with skip information displayed in the console.
+  - Only AppID1 and AppID2 will be force-updated (and launched as configured), AppID3 will also be force-updated.
+AppID4 and all other apps will be skipped, and skip information will be displayed in the console.
   - `!AppID3` indicates a force update for AppID3 without launching the specified app.
   - `|admin` means to launch with admin privileges.